erdogant/findpeaks/docs/pages/html/_sources/Pre-processing.rst.txt

 Resize
 ''''''''''''

-The resize function :func:`findpeaks.utils.stats.resize` is only applicable for 2D-arrays (images).
+The resize function :func:`findpeaks.stats.resize` is only applicable for 2D-arrays (images).
 The function resizes the images using functionality of ``python-opencv`` using default parameter settings.

 Scale
 ''''''''''''

-The *scale* function :func:`findpeaks.utils.stats.scale` is only applicable for 2D-arrays (images).
+The *scale* function :func:`findpeaks.stats.scale` is only applicable for 2D-arrays (images).
 Scaling data is an import pre-processing step to make sure all data is ranged between the minimum and maximum range.

 The images are scaled between [0-255] by the following equation: